 Consider a patient of Freud, a “highly educated and soft hearted man” (Freud wrote), who could not leave his house due to an apparently irrational fear that he would attack strangers on the street.
 What emerged in the analysis was a strong childhood resentment against his father.
 The logic of his symptom, as a compromise between wish and its suppression, was: someone who wished violence against his own father might easily kill a stranger, so he had better stay home.3

 What you say in analysis will often surprise and enlighten you, and the analyst too.
-But sometimes only the analyst, when you are prevented from realising the significance of what you say by what Freud called “resistance”.
+But that's not to say that the unconscious really is unconscious, so there is Teh resistnace is sometimes only the analyst, when you are prevented from realising the significance of what you say by what Freud called “resistance”.

 Resistance is the symptom fighting against being understood.
 Most of the time it is unconscious – you don’t know you are resisting.
 Helping you to overcome resistance is most of the analyst’s job.
 Only you can decipher the symptom, because only you have the knowledge to do so.
 But the analyst can get an idea of where you need to look, and he/she can form an even better idea of the resistance, which makes the search so difficult.